Excursions

 Ecosystems and Global Biodiversity

-Students will use a range of maps, graphs and visual representations to explore spatial patterns of kelp forests; and diagrams and displays to explore the dynamics of ecosystem functioning.
-Students will hear a presentation about Operation Crayweed, sea urchin removal processes learn about animal tracking and how to evaluate management strategies in the HSC exam.
-(1 and a half hour session).
-This excursion is run in partnerhip with the Sydney Institute of Marine Science.
+Students will undertake fieldwork to investigate kelp forests, use a range of maps, graphs and visual representations to explore spatial patterns of kelp forests; and diagrams to explore the dynamics of ecosystem functioning.
+Students will hear about ecosystem restoration projects, sea urchin removal processes, learn how oceanic data is collected, and how to evaluate management strategies in the HSC exam.
 See more detail... |

 Stage 6 Geography